nucypher/nucypher/docs/source/guides/staking_guide.rst

     Block #1245171 | 0x0d8180a69213c240e2bf2045179976d5f18de56a82f17a9d59db54756b6604e4
      See https://goerli.etherscan.io/tx/0xe6d555be43263702b74727ce29dc4bcd6e32019159ccb15120791dfda0975372

-You can run ``nuycpher stake accounts`` to verify that your staking compensation is indeed in your wallet.
+You can run ``nucypher stake accounts`` to verify that your staking compensation is indeed in your wallet.
 Use your favorite Ethereum wallet (MyCrypto or Metamask are suitable) to transfer out the compensation earned (NU tokens or ETH) after that.